sdhifi/vue-fhgyl/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
-npm run build

 # build for production and view the bundle analyzer report
 npm run build